0 hidden charges. 0 forex

 1. How do you know if you have received dividends?

-2. How do I track my dividends?
+2. How do you track your dividends?

 No, you will not be eligible for a dividend if you sell your shares on the record date.
 Only shareholders on the company’s record on this date will get dividends.